Asynchronous Execution

 Monad decouples consensus from execution, moving execution out of the hot path of consensus into a separate, slightly-lagged swim lane.

-That is, the leader proposes an ordering without yet knowing the resultant state root, and the validating nodes vote on block validity without knowing (for example) whether all of the transactions in the block execute without reverting.
+That is, the leader proposes an ordering without knowing the resultant state root, and the validating nodes vote on block validity without knowing (for example) whether all of the transactions in the block execute without reverting.

 In interleaved execution, the sum of the execution and consensus budgets equals the block time, and consensus occupies most of the block time.